day-mon/Labs/Notes/CV.md

 # 2D Discrete Fourier Transform

-- The 2D DFT is seperable, which can be seen in this formula:
+- The 2D DFT is separable, which can be seen in this formula:
   - $F(u, v) = \sum_{x=0}^{M-1} \sum_{y=0}^{N-1} f(x, y) e^{-j2\pi \frac{ux}{M}} e^{-j2\pi \frac{vy}{N}}$
 - Classical 1D FFt has runtime of O(N log N) for image sizes that are powers of two, which means forming 2D DFT can be very efficient